w3c/wai-video-standards-and-benefits/content/index.ja.md

 ---
 # Translation instructions are after the "#" character in this first section.
 (They are comments that do not show up in the web page.)
 title: "W3Cのアクセシビリティと標準技術"   # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: “紹介" # A short title that is used in the navigation
+nav_title: "紹介" # A short title that is used in the navigation
 lang: ja   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2021-05-13   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-03-03   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 translators:
 - name: "Naomi Yoshizawa"   # Replace @@ with name or names separated with a comma
+- name: "Hiroya UGA"   # Replace @@ with name or names separated with a comma
 permalink: /videos/standards-and-benefits/ja   # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr
 ref: /videos/standards-and-benefits/   # Do not change this
 layout: default